Struggling in IRS Payment Plan? Chapter 13 Bankruptcy May Be the Solution

 In a chapter 13 bankruptcy, the law allows a few things that can make the situation easier and more realistic than a payment plan based on the IRS' budget.

-A chapter 13 bankruptcy, can also allow you the following:
+A chapter 13 bankruptcy, can also allow the Taxpayer to do the following:

-Use your actual, reasonable mortgage payment and home related expenses as a budget item
+• Use actual, reasonable mortgage payment and home related expenses as a budget item

-Use your actual, reasonable car loan payment as a budget item
+• Use actual, reasonable car loan payment as a budget item

-Treat some or all of your tax debt as dischargeable
+• Treat some or all of tax debt as dischargeable

-Treat all of your IRS penalty as dis-chargeable
+• Treat all of IRS penalty as dis-chargeable

-Cram down the interest rate you are paying on your car
+• Cram down the interest rate on car

-Cram down the principal debt on your car where the loan is 2.5 years old and the car is upside down
+• Cram down principal debt on car where the loan is 2.5 years old and the car is upside down

 If you are in a payment plan with the IRS and are finding it difficult….this list may sound pretty good, but there are things that make a chapter 13 difficult as well.